Backpackstudio/wpPlugAndPlay/README.md

 On this case your plugin is not loaded if PHP version is lower than 5.6 and an admin notice about PHP version issue is shown instead.

-## Plugin Options page
+## Options page

-wpPlugAndPlay comes with built in plugin Options page.
-It generates basic options page for your plugin, so you only have add desired sections and fields for your plugin settings.
+wpPlugAndPlay comes with built in WordPress Admin Options page especially for your plugin only.
+It generates basic options page, so you only have to add desired sections and fields into your plugin options/settings page.
 There are 2 predefined methods to easily add sections and fields:

 * **addOptionsSection** - to add section into your plugin options
 * **addOptionsField** - to add fields into your options sections